Thai Ridgeback: Ridge

 The ridgeback is under a control of two groups of epistatic genes.
 The first determines the existence of the ridge.
 The other determines the size of the ridge, from none to very large (down to the side) the latter, the more the genes in the dog, the broader is the ridge.
 The ridge will appear only if there is at least one dominant allele in both groups.

 Color

 Coat color is also under a control of two groups of epistatic genes.
-The first determines the color of the coat if it should be black, brown, red or blue.
+The first determines the color of the coat if it should be black,red, blue or Isabella (fawn).
 The series of dominance is black to brindle to red to white.
 The intensity of the coat color is under control of a set of modifying genes.
 The other group controls the dilution of the colors.
-Black can be dilute to gray/silver/blue, and red will turn fawn.
+Black can be dilute to gray/silver/blue, and red will turn Isabella.
 The normal color is dominance over the diluted.